 - It Is Pronounced "Tro-PAY": Before 7, his name was pronounced as it was spelled. (ie: Sun SAY)

 - Opposites Attract: With Zhou Yu and Daqiao.
+He's fiery compared to his sworn brother and concubine, who were both more quiet and contemplative.

 - Playing with Fire: His EX and Musou Attacks in 7 and 8.